-(A) The Board shall annually submit to the Michigan Supreme Court for its approval the Board's anticipated expenses for the next fiscal year.
-The Board's submission is due by July 1.
-For purposes of this subrule, the fiscal year is October 1-September 30.

-(B) Board members shall receive no compensation for services provided under these rules, but they shall be reimbursed by the Court for their actual, reasonable, and necessary expenses in attendance at meetings and in otherwise fulfilling their responsibilities.
+- (A) The Board shall annually submit to the Michigan Supreme Court's budget committee for its approval the Board's anticipated expenses for the next fiscal year.
+The Board's submission is due to the budget committee by July 1.
+For purposes of this subrule, the fiscal year is October 1-September 30. - (B) Board members shall receive no compensation for services provided under these rules, but they shall be reimbursed by the Court for their actual, reasonable, and necessary expenses in attendance at meetings and in otherwise fulfilling their responsibilities.
 Requests for reimbursement shall be submitted to the Court no later than 30 days after incurring the expense, or if incurred in September, no later than October 8.